sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-setup/ai-core-aiapi-clientsdk-setup.md

       "AI_API_URL": "https://api.ai.ml.hana.ondemand.com"
 }
 ```
-And given that at present the API version for SAP AI API is `v2`.
+And given that at present the API version for AI API is `v2`.

-What value would you write for the parameter `base_url` in the following code snippet, to create connection to SAP AI Core using SAP AI API Client SDK ?
+What value would you write for the parameter `base_url` in the following code snippet, to create connection to SAP AI Core using AI API client SDK ?

 ```PYTHON[2]
 my_ai_core_connection = AIAPIV2Client(